 This fee includes the cost of the course.
 Students may purchase their textbook and workbook at the University Bookstore.
-Students will be responsible for the cost of the National Registry Exam.
+Students will be responsible for the cost of the required polo ($25) and National Registry Exam.

 Brady Advanced EMT: A Clinical-Reasoning Approach, 1 edition textbook and workbook.
 The workbook must be new.